 H.265/HEVC support varies by browser:

-Enabling H.265 in Chrome on Windows
+Enabling H.265 in Older Chrome Versions (v135 and below)

 Method 1: Using a Desktop Shortcut